 - 1) Review the groundwater monitoring plan, determine constituents required to be sampled, and order sample containers from the laboratory in advance of the event. - 2) Ensure a key(s) to the well locks have been provided. - 3) Conduct sampling equipment inventory check, and conduct equipment calibrations, where and when required. - 4) Wear appropriate safety equipment and take precautions as necessary depending upon the type and location of sample collection.
 Check with the site contact to verify all needed safety equipment for working on the site. - 5) Unlock the protective well casing and remove the well cap from each well to be monitored. - 6) Measure the groundwater elevation to the nearest 0.01 feet using the water level indicator (prior to purging).
-Reference the depth to groundwater from the same location at the top of the well casing (i.e., small notch inscribed on top of the well casing).
+Reference the depth to groundwater from the same location at the top of the well casing

+(i.e., small notch inscribed on top of the well casing).
 Measure the water level before purging the well to ensure static water levels are obtained.
 Collect water levels from all monitoring wells within the same day.
-Compare the total depth of each well during subsequent monitoring events to verify well construction integrity (i.e., identifies siltation problems, etc.). - 7) Place plastic sheeting around the well to prevent equipment from being potentially contaminated. - 8) Record well number, sample number, date, time, sampling personnel, weather conditions and all other information required on the groundwater sampling form.
+Compare the total depth of each well during subsequent monitoring events to verify well construction integrity (i.e., identifies siltation problems, etc.).

-- 9) Decontaminate non-dedicated sampling equipment (i.e., pump, tubing, and other associated equipment) that contact groundwater using the cleaning procedures in this document. - 10) Use the appropriate pump (considering well depth and well setup) to withdraw water from the well.
+- 7) Place plastic sheeting around the well to prevent equipment from being potentially contaminated. - 8) Record well number, sample number, date, time, sampling personnel, weather conditions and all other information required on the groundwater sampling form. - 9) Decontaminate non-dedicated sampling equipment (i.e., pump, tubing, and other associated equipment) that contact groundwater using the cleaning procedures in this document. - 10) Use the appropriate pump (considering well depth and well setup) to withdraw water from the well.
 Dedicated tubing will be permanently installed in each well or new tubing will be used during each event.
 Ensure tubing is positioned near the middle of the screened area so that purging and sampling occurs within the screened area. - 11) Collect purge water in a five (5) gallon bucket. - 12) Purge water at a rate that prevents significant drawdown.
 Monitor water levels frequently during purging.
 If drawdown exceeds ten percent (10%) of the water column height, stop flow and allow the well to recover. - 13) Measure pH, conductivity, temperature, and turbidity periodically and note in the field logbook or the groundwater sampling form. - 14) Continue to purge and containerize groundwater until field water quality parameters stabilize for three (3) consecutive readings.
-Water quality is considered stable when: - D pH is within 0.1 standard units; - $\Box$ Conductivity is within three percent (3%); - □ Temperature is within 0.1-0.2°C; and - u Turbidity is less than 10 NTUs or variance within ten percent (10%). - 15) Record the total purged water volume prior to collecting samples. - 16) Collect samples from the pump discharge line.
-Sample containers are provided by the laboratory. - 17) Ensure samples are properly preserved for shipment and analysis.
-Properly label the sample container, and ensure container is wrapped with packaging material to prevent breaking during shipment and placed in a cooler containing ice or ice packs to ensure sample quality.
-Preservation, labeling, and packaging is further detailed within this plan. - 18) Dispose of purge water down-gradient of the well. - 19) Move to the next well and go back to number 4) above and follow these procedures until each well has been sampled.
+Water quality is considered stable when: - D pH is within 0.1 standard units; - □ Conductivity is within five percent (5%); and - □ Turbidity is less than 10 NTUs or variance within ten percent (10%).